 ― Lisa Kleypas, Love in the Afternoon

-They are something we all have, from the time we are young, right on up through the time we close our eyes for that final breath.
+They are something we all have, from the time we are young, right on up through the time we take our final breath.

 Yet, even though expectations are clearly a huge part of our lives, few of us truly learn to set appropriate expectations and manage them well.